Truck Driver Heavy Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Heavy Truck Drivers, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
-Although individuals who have less than five years' experience earn $37K on average, people with five to 10 years benefit from a notably larger average of $41K.
-On average, Heavy Truck Drivers make $42K following one to two decades on the job.
-Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $43K.
+Survey participants with less than five years' experience pocket $38K on average, but those with five to 10 years of experience enjoy a much bigger median of $41K.
+Heavy Truck Drivers bring in $43K after working for 10 to 20 years.
+Heavy Truck Drivers who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $44K.

 Pay Difference by Location